CMU-Perceptual-Computing-Lab/openpose/doc/quick_start.md

 ## Quick Start
 Check that the library is working properly by running any of the following commands.
-Make sure that you are in the **root directory of the project** (i.e. in the OpenPose folder, not inside `build/` nor `windows/` nor `bin/`).
+Make sure that you are in the **root directory of the project** (i.e., in the OpenPose folder, not inside `build/` nor `windows/` nor `bin/`).
 In addition, `examples/media/video.avi` and `examples/media` do exist, no need to change the paths.

 ### Running on Video
 ```